 In 2001, following the 9/11 terrorist attacks, Treasury initiated the Terrorist Finance Tracking Program to identify, track, and pursue terrorists and their networks.
-In 2010, the U. S. and the European Union entered into a new agreement on the transfer and processing of data in the Terrorist Finance Tracking Program.
+In 2010, the United States and the European Union entered into a new agreement on the transfer and processing of data in the Terrorist Finance Tracking Program.
 As specified in the agreement, we plan to provide ongoing and appropriate oversight of the program.

-Operation Inherent Resolve (In Progress)
+FinCEN's Regulatory Helpline (In Progress)